crate/cloud-howtos/docs/create-org.rst

 =========================

 This is a guide on how to create a new organization in the CrateDB Cloud Console.
-If you follow the :ref:`cluster deployment tutorial
-<cloud-tutorials:cluster-deployment>`, you will create an
-organization as part of the signup process via the Console wizard.
-Currently, clusters can only be deployed by this method.
-Should you, however, access the Console without following this method, or have deleted your organization, this guide will inform you on how to create one from scratch.
+If you follow the `cluster deployment tutorial`_, you will create an organization as part of the signup process.
+There are scenarios where you may want to create a new organization, however.
+If you arrive at the Console for the first time, or if you have deleted your last organization, you will have to create an organization to use the CrateDB Cloud Console's functionality.
+If you wish to create multiple organizations when you are already in one, the process is slightly different.
+This guide will show you both methods.

 .. rubric:: Table of contents